 Making the transition from the business world to a church executive team requires a skill set most business schools don’t teach.
 AU's Master of Ministry Management helps you understand how your theology and servant-leader philosophy can transform the way you handle church budgets, volunteers, building design and other essential elements of an administrative pastor’s role.
-As you experience your faith flourish and your leadership growth, the program’s mix of online and in-person courses provides you with the flexibility to balance your professional life with your education.
+As you experience your faith flourish and your leadership growth, the program’s online courses provides you with the flexibility to balance your professional life with your education.

 This master’s degree combines six courses in leadership from the Clamp School of Divinity and four courses from AU’s business program.
 These courses combine for 30 credit hours of specialized training that includes the following classes: